12 Things Every Groom Should Know Before His Wedding Night

 While it is possible to have sex on your wedding night, it is not a requirement, and this is where your expectations ought to adjust.

 As a new groom, you may struggle with honeymoon impotence.
 You may orgasm too quickly.
-Your wife’s anxiety may result in a lack of lubrication.
+Her anxiety may result in a lack of lubrication.
 She might suffer from vaginismus.
+There’s the orgasm gap.
+The evening party might stretch into the night, leaving you both exhausted.

 Life will happen.